 Sex.
 The term may elicit a wide range of feelings.
 The feelings are as diverse as the sexual encounters ranging from love, pleasure, and compassion to desire, worry, and disappointment.
-Furthermore, many individuals will experience these feelings and many others during a sex life that spans decades.
+Furthermore, many individuals experience these feelings and many others during a sex life spanning decades.
 So what are the do’s and don’t for healthy sex life?

 Converse with your partner for a healthy sex life

 Many couples find it difficult to speak about sex.
 When there are sexual difficulties, emotions of pain, humiliation, guilt, and contempt might stop the talk.
 Establishing a dialogue is the first step to a better sex life and a closer emotional bond because good communication is a cornerstone of a healthy relationship.